tarikub/WiFiFootprint/README.md

 ![WifiFootprint](wififootprint.png)

 __Technology Used:__
-- Google cloud
+* Google cloud
-        -  Firebase hosting
+   * Firebase hosting
-        -  Google Map Api
+   * Google Map Api

 __Planned Integration:__
 - Firebase ML

 __LIVE DEMO:__
 https://wififootprint.web.app/

-NOTE: The locations on the map are only added for demo.
+- __NOTE__: The locations on the map are only added for demo.
 The locations are not real COVID-19 hotzones.
+- Heat map is generated using 50 randomly selected router geo-locations around Cambridge, MA.

 __Building for Digital Health__